-Our Board of Directors directs the management of our business and affairs, as provided by Delaware law, and conducts its business through meetings of the Board of Directors.
+Our Board of Directors directs the management of our business affairs, as provided by Delaware law, and conducts its business through meetings of the Board of Directors.
 Our Board of Directors has established three standing committees: an Audit Committee; a Compensation Committee; and a Nominating and Corporate Governance Committee.
-Each director attended at least 75% of the meetings of the Board committees on which such director served.
+Each director attended 100% of the meetings of the Board committees on which such director served.
 In addition, from time to time, special committees may be established under the direction of the Board of Directors when necessary to address specific issues.
 The composition of the Board committees complies with the applicable rules of the Nasdaq Stock Market and applicable law.
-Our Board of Directors has adopted a written charter for each of the standing committees, which are available in the Corporate Governance section of the Investor Relations page on our website at www.gcu.edu.
+Our Board of Directors has adopted written charters for each of the standing committees, which are available in the Corporate Governance section of the Investor Relations page on our website at www.gcu.edu.

 Audit Committee.
 Our Audit Committee consists of Messrs.
 Jack A. Henry (chair), Kevin F. Warren, and Bradley A. Casper, each of whom our Board of Directors has determined is "independent," as defined under and required by the rules of the Nasdaq Stock Market and the federal securities laws.
-Our Audit Committee met six times during 2014.
+Our Audit Committee met seven times during 2015.
 Our Audit Committee is directly responsible for, among other things, the appointment, compensation, retention, and oversight of our independent registered public accounting firm.
 The oversight includes reviewing the plans and results of the audit engagement with the firm, approving any additional professional services provided by the firm and reviewing the independence of the firm.
 The Audit Committee is also responsible for discussing the effectiveness of the internal controls over financial reporting with the firm and relevant financial management.
 Our Board of Directors has determined that each of Messrs.
 Henry, Warren and Casper qualifies as an "audit committee financial expert," as defined under applicable federal securities laws.

 Compensation Committee.
 Our Compensation Committee consists of Messrs.
 David J. Johnson (chair), Jack A. Henry, and Ms. Sara R. Dial, each of whom the Board of Directors has determined is "independent," as defined under and required by the rules of the Nasdaq Stock Market.
-Our Compensation Committee met six times during 2014.
+Our Compensation Committee met five times during 2015.
 The Compensation Committee is responsible for, among other things, supervising and reviewing our affairs as they relate to the compensation and benefits of our executive officers and directors.
 In carrying out these responsibilities, the Compensation Committee reviews all components of executive compensation for consistency with our compensation philosophy and with the interests of our stockholders.

 The Compensation Committee's charter allows it to delegate any matters within its authority to individuals or subcommittees as it deems appropriate.
 In addition, the Compensation Committee has the authority under its charter to retain outside advisors to assist it in the performance of its duties.
-Beginning in the fall of 2009, the Compensation Committee has engaged Mercer on an every other year basis as its compensation consultant and advisor to:
+Beginning in the fall of 2009, the Compensation Committee has engaged Mercer from time to time as its compensation consultant and advisor to:

-- Provide recommendations regarding executive compensation consistent with the Company's business needs, pay philosophy, market trends and latest legal and regulatory considerations; - · Provide market data for base salary, short-term incentive and long-term incentive decisions; and - Advise the Compensation Committee as to best practices.
+- Provide recommendations regarding executive compensation consistent with the Company's business needs, pay philosophy, market trends and latest legal and regulatory considerations; - Provide market data for base salary, short-term incentive and long-term incentive decisions; and - Advise the Compensation Committee as to best practices.

 In 2013, Mercer provided market benchmark information and advised on the competitiveness of executive officer compensation.
-The peer group consisted of the following companies:
+The peer group at that time consisted of the following companies:

-- · Education Management Corporation;
+- Education Management Corporation (no longer publicly traded);

-- Advisory Board
+- The Advisory Board Company

-- DeVry, Inc.
+- DeVry Education Group, Inc.

 - Blackboard

 - ITT Educational Services, Inc.

-- Corporate Executive Board
+- The Corporate Executive Board Company

-- · Strayer Education, Inc.
+- Strayer Education, Inc.

-- · Bridgepoint Education, Inc.
+- Bridgepoint Education, Inc.

-- K12, Inc.
+- K12 Inc.

-- · Capella Education, Inc.
+- Capella Education Company

 - Monster Worldwide

-- · Apollo Education Group, Inc.
+- Apollo Education Group, Inc.

-- · American Public Education Co.
+- American Public Education, Inc.